 6. Prepare for your entrance interview

 After your application is submitted and reviewed and all the necessary tests are taken, a school may start to show some interest in you.
-You’ll want to make sure all your vaccinations are up-to-date, be ready to submit to a background check and prepare yourself to sit down for an interview with the nursing dean or other high-level faculty from the program.
+You’ll want to make sure all your vaccinations are up-to-date, have a background check on-hand to submit and be prepared to sit down for an interview with the nursing dean or other high-level faculty from the program.

-Don’t sweat it, you’ll do great!
 Schools just want to make sure that you’re right for their program, and it’s also an opportunity for you to make sure their program is right for you.
-But you still want to be prepared: make sure you appear knowledgeable not only about the program, but about nursing in general; be professional, both in appearance and demeanor; and sell yourself a little—this is your chance to shine!
+But you still want to be prepared: Make sure you appear knowledgeable not only about the program, but also about nursing in general; be professional, both in appearance and demeanor, and sell yourself a little—this is your chance to shine!

 Now that you have an outline of what it takes to get into Nursing school, muster up the confidence to move forward.
 You’ve gotten this far, so why stop now?
 Begin researching different Nursing school requirements and programs to see what makes each unique.
 Get started by checking out our article, “10 Facts You Didn’t Know About the Rasmussen College Nursing Program.”